Instrument Repairs and Maintenance

 - Head Replacement: For head replacement and tuning we charge $15 per drum plus parts.

 - Hardware Repair: We have very limited parts for drum hardware repair.
-If you have missing small parts on your drumset, you may be able to find a replacement from Donn Bennett's Drum Studio in Bellevue.
+If you have missing small parts on your drumset, you may be able to find a replacement from West Coast Drum Shop in Bellevue.

 - Tuning, Repairs, and Maintenance: We highly recommend Christopher Gross for all your piano tuning and maintenance in the greater Seattle area.